 We have all heard that working in the commercial fishing industry is the most dangerous type of work in the nation.
 Commercial fishing has long topped the Bureau of Labor Statistics’ list of jobs with the most injuries and fatalities.
 However, many accidents happen before boats leave the dock or upon returning from sea.
 This is because many vessels are not seaworthy, and seaworthiness begins with safe access to ladders, walkways, gangways, and gangplanks.
+Gangway related injuries and fatalities are so common that The Shipowners’ Protection Limited, a mutual insurance organization, has published a report titled Gangways, which can be read in full here.

 Under Maritime Law, a vessel is considered unseaworthy when a vessel is poorly kept or poorly maintained.
 In some cases, ship owners may fail to supply proper means for the crew to pass from ship to shore.
 A seaworthy vessel must have well-maintained equipment that is in working order.
 Workers must be properly prepared and trained, and routes for boarding, disembarking, and loading a vessel must be hazard-free.
 Jumping on or from the vessel is not an option.
 Even if the vessel is less than a foot from the dock, the ship owner is required to provide a safe passage for workers to and from the dock.
 When evaluating a case, a lawyer will consider the nature of an injury as well as the seaworthiness of the vessel.